Drum kit: Muffles

 Typical ways to muffle a snare or tom include placing an object on the outer edge of the drumhead.
 A piece of cloth, a wallet, gel, or fitted rings made of mylar are common objects.
-Also used are external clip-on muffles that work using the same principle.
-Internal mufflers that lie on the inside of the drumhead are often built into a drum, but are generally considered less effective than external muffles, as they stifle the initial tone, rather than simply reducing the sustain of it.
+Also used are external clip-on muffles.
+Internal mufflers that lie on the inside of the drumhead are often built into a drum, but are generally considered less effective than external muffles, as they stifle the initial tone, rather than simply reducing its sustain.